 - III.
 Number of Instructional Minutes

-Students spend between six and nine hours per week outside of class in activities such as learning vocabulary, reading, completing written exercises, working on pronunciation, preparing oral presentations, and working with the multimedia files that accompany the text.
+Students spend between six and nine hours per week outside of class in activities, such as learning vocabulary, reading, completing written exercises, working on pronunciation, preparing oral presentations, and working with the multimedia files that accompany the text.

 - This course reviews basic essentials of vocabulary and grammatical constructions and presents further constructions not covered in FREN201.
-The course provides additional material for a solid foundation in conversation and composition.
-It continues to place emphasis on knowledge and appreciation of the cultural backgrounds of French-speaking countries.
+The course provides additional material for a solid foundation in conversation and composition and continues to place emphasis on knowledge and appreciation of the cultural backgrounds of French-speaking countries.

 - VII.
 Required Course Content and Direction

-- acquire and demonstrate increasing competence in the four language skills: speaking, listening comprehension, reading, and writing;
+- acquire and demonstrate increasing competence in the four language skills: speaking, listening comprehension, reading, and writing [Arts/Humanities];

 - recognize and respond appropriately and with increasing detail to the most common spoken situations;